openforcefield/openff-docs/source/install.md

 (quick_install)=
 ## Quick Install Guide

+This guide describes how to install OpenFF software within your own user account.
+Note that this does not require sudo/root access; a system-wide multi-user Conda/Mamba installation is [complicated] and generally not necessary.

 1. Download the appropriate MambaForge installer from the [MambaForge repository].
 Use [Mambaforge-MacOSX-x86_64] on a Mac and [Mambaforge-Linux-x86_64] on Linux/WSL.

 2. Run the MambaForge installer in a terminal window and accept the license agreement: